maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 Note that in Maxima the `floor()` function gives `floor(0.1667*10^4)` as `1666` not `1667` as expected.
 So use `floor(0.1667*10^4)` instead.

+Add in support for `printf` to better format numbers.

 ## STACK custom reports